loolaz/redis-mutex-semaphore/README.md

 #### 1.2. wait/observe method

-Both waitingFor and observe methods wait for a shared object to be released.
+Both waitingFor/waitingForWithPriority and observe methods are blocked for a shared object to be released.
-The difference between them is that waitingFor keeps trying to get a shared object until timedout, but observing just returns when the observed object is released.
+The difference between them is that waitingFor is blocked until getting a lock or timedout.
+However observing is blocked, and just returns when the observed object is released.

+The order of dispatching waiting clients is determined by considering both their waiting priorities and FIFO(first in, first out) policy of waiting queue.
+Other observing clients and listeners are not affected by this scheduling policy.

 **Semaphore/Mutex.waitingFor(timeout, function callback(err, result){})**
  - result(semaphore) : true for success / false for fail to accquire